DEIPworld/deip-testnet/docs/how-to-research-token-sale.md

 contribute_to_token_sale bob 1 "10.000 TESTS" true
 ```

 If softcap and endtime is reached - all contributors will get their tokens.
-If hardcap is reached after someone's contribution - token sale finishes immideately.
+If hardcap is reached after someone's contribution - token sale finishes immediately.

 To list account's research tokens use `list_account_research_tokens account_name` command.